 A major drawback of the P2P navigation systems is that their performance degrades significantly as time flows.
 Since the indoor environments are dynamically and gradually changing over time, these systems may fail to match current video frames with the pre-recorded video frames perfectly.
 Fortunately, the navigation service of iSAT is location-based thus having no need for any pre-recorded data.
 With the help of surveillance cameras, iSAT performs well in any dynamic scenarios.
 We evaluated the navigation success rate of iSAT and comparative systems at different time intervals in teaching building.
-As shown in Fig. 13, the navigation success rate of iSAT is almost time-invariant and stable at 90 percent.
-While the navigation success rate of Pair-Navi and Travi-navi decline 3 and 5 percent respectively after one week, and 10 and 13 percent respectively after two weeks.
+As shown in Figure 13, the navigation success rate of iSAT is almost time-invariant and stable at 90%.
+While the navigation success rate of Pair-Navi and Travi-navi decline 3% and 5% respectively after one week, and 10% and 13% respectively after two weeks.
 The results demonstrate that the performance of iSAT has robustness against time changes.